Jembe/jembe/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.